-The Authority expects that any new Mortgage Loans financed, in whole or in part, with the proceeds of the Offered Bonds will not permit prepayment without the consent of the Authority until dates which are on or after the August 1, 2028 Optional Redemption Date (see "Optional Redemption").
-The Authority may, however, consent to the prepayment of such

-Mortgage Loan or Mortgage Loans prior to the August 1, 2028 Optional Redemption Date.
-In addition, the Authority may use all or a portion of the proceeds of the Offered Bonds for the redemption of outstanding Rental Housing Bonds, as described above, and not for the financing of such new Mortgage Loans.
+Except for the short-term financing identified in the table above as "Short Term Mortgage Loan Amount," expected to mature prior to March 1, 2023, the Authority expects that all of the Mortgage Loans to be financed, in whole or in part, with the proceeds of the Offered Bonds will not permit prepayment without the consent of the Authority until dates which are on or after the March 1, 2028 Optional Redemption Date (see "Optional Redemption").
+The Authority may, however, consent to the prepayment of such Mortgage Loan or Mortgage Loans prior to the March 1, 2028 Optional Redemption Date.
+The short-term financing described above will be financed, in whole or in part, from the proceeds of the Early Redemption Bonds which are described in "Optional Redemption," below.

 Mortgage Loans currently financed by Rental Housing Bonds usually have terms that prohibit prepayment without the Authority's consent for a specified period of time, which is generally (i) 10 years, in the case of Mortgage Loans not financed in whole or in part by Tax-Exempt Bonds or (ii) the time period (referred to as the "Qualified Project Period") during which restrictions under the Code apply, in the case of Mortgage Loans financed, in whole or in part, by Tax-Exempt Bonds.
 For some Mortgage Loans, the time period during which the Mortgage Loan may not be prepaid without the Authority's consent has expired, and such Mortgage Loans may be prepaid, in whole or in part.
 Certain Mortgage Loans (including principally the Mortgage Loans that were originated prior to 1986 to finance Developments assisted under the federal Section 8 Program (see Appendix F)), may not be prepaid prior to their maturity without the Authority's consent, which has been given on a case by case basis.
 The Authority can give no assurance that it will not consent to any full or partial prepayment of Mortgage Loans.
-Also, prior to the August 1, 2028 Optional Redemption Date, the Authority may offer to refinance Mortgage Loans with new mortgage loans financed by proceeds of Rental Housing Bonds or other bonds of the Authority hereafter issued or other funds, which may result in the special redemption of then Outstanding Rental Housing Bonds (possibly including Offered Bonds) prior to the August 1, 2028 Optional Redemption Date.
+Also, prior to the March 1, 2028 Optional Redemption Date, the Authority may offer to refinance Mortgage Loans with new mortgage loans financed by proceeds of Rental Housing Bonds or other bonds of the Authority hereafter issued or other funds, which may result in the special redemption of then Outstanding Rental Housing Bonds (possibly including Offered Bonds) prior to the March 1, 2028 Optional Redemption Date.
 The Authority can give no assurance that it will not do so.
 For more information on multi-family loan terms (including a discussion of the "Qualified Project Period"), see "The Multi-Family Program."